ianfhunter/WhyLenNet/README.md

 This is true "Lenet in Lenet" unlike papers like ResNet in ResNet which are deceptively named (https://arxiv.org/abs/1603.08029)

-Note: we use LeNet-1 instead of Lenet-5 as it will be 2,578 instead of 60,000 parameters
+Note: we use LeNet-1 instead of Lenet-5 as it will be 2,578 instead of 60,000 parameters.
+It also helps to alleviate overfitting from our large amount of neurons (150,000 vs 3,000,000)

-Of course, this poses some problems:
+Of course, this still poses some problems:

 ## The Input and Output of Lenet are not neurons